pragma-/pbot/doc/QuickStart.md

     <pragma-> PBot, hello
        <PBot> Hello, pragma-!

-Significantly more complex factoids can be created with `$variables`, command-substitution, command-piping, `/code` invocation, and more!
+Significantly more complex factoids can be built by using `$variables`, command-substitution, command-piping, `/code` invocation, and more!

 ### Modules